 Create your first task

-An iHook task allows you to schedule HTTP requests, and receive notifications based on response condition.
-This tutorial will show you how to set up an iHook task, and get an email notification when Bitcoin price drops to a certain level.
+A CronDog task allows you to schedule HTTP requests and receive notifications when response conditions are met.
+This tutorial shows how to create a CronDog task and get an email notification when the Bitcoin price drops below a chosen level.

 | Field | Value | Notes |